-Stop Press What are the best and worst places in our area?
+Stop Press.
+Competition now closed, prizes to be awarded.
+What are the best and worst places in our area?
 Whether a view, building, piece of heritage, part of the landscape, a walk, wood or many other categories.
-Provide us with a 1 Mbyte sized image by 15th June, to participate in a £100 prize fund competition.
-Details on the Hidden Treasures & Local Eyesores page and send your image to: (firstname.lastname@example.org)
+Details on the Hidden Treasures & Local Eyesores page and you can still send your image to: (firstname.lastname@example.org)

 Stop Press Can we reach 2,000 responses?
 Just over 1,300 now.
 Do it On-line.

-The CR3 Forum survey was launched in October, with a goal of reaching as many responses as possible from all ages and groups in the area, to ensure we understand your views and take account of them.
+The CR3 Forum survey has a goal of reaching as many responses as possible from all ages and groups in the area, to ensure we understand your views and take account of them.
 Paper versions were distributed to almost every house and resulted in over 900 people responding.
 If you have one of those do fill it out and drop off at the various places in Caterham Hill, Caterham Valley, Chaldon & Whyteleafe.